Optimization and Problem Solving of Pandora FMS

 mv /var/lib/mysql /var/lib/mysql.bak

-3. Create a new folder for the MySQL data (the relevant permits will be assigned in step five):
+3. Create a new folder for MySQL data (the relevant permissions will be assigned in step five):

 mkdir /var/lib/mysql

-4. Initialize the MySQL server by specifying the destination folder in the parameter --datadir.
-This process will generate a temporary password which must be noted (it will be displayed by standard output or stored in /var/lib/mysqld.log):
+4. Initialize MySQL server by specifying the target folder in the parameter --datadir.
+This process will generate a temporary password which must be noted down (it will be displayed by standard output or stored in /var/lib/mysqld.log):

 mysqld --initialize --datadir /var/lib/mysql